Native to (or naturalized in) Oregon:

 - Sun or light shade, needs well-drained soil.
 Requires pruning to make attractive.
 Flowers attract hummingbirds.

 - Hardy to USDA Zone 8 Native to southwestern and west Texas, extreme southwestern Utah, southern Nevada, southern California and northern Mexico.
 The genus has been divided into subordinate (subspecies or variety) based primarily on leaf morphology and growth form, e.g., var. arcuta and var. glutinosa.
-A few cultivars are available.
+A few cultivars are available, with flower colors of white, pink, lavender, or burgundy.

 - linearis: narrow, with sides nearly parallel; reference to the leaves.